Frank Pavone: Pre-election videos

 On November 7, 2016, Pavone, a member of Donald Trump's 33-member Catholic advisory council, presented a live video in which he appeared with what he claimed was the body of an unclothed aborted fetus and placed it on a table.
 Pavone preached for about 45 minutes on the subject of abortion and urged his supporters to vote for Trump.
 While Pavone garnered support from some quarters, negative reactions were widespread, and many observers believed that the table was a consecrated church altar.
 Ed Mechmann, director of public policy for the Archdiocese of New York, said that "A human being has been sacrificed and the altar of God has been desecrated, all for politics.
 Everyone who respects the dignity of every human person should reject and disavow this atrocity."
-Bishop Patrick Zurek of the Amarillio, Texas diocese, said the video was "... against the dignity of human life and is a desecration of the altar," and "is not consistent with the beliefs of the Catholic Church.
+Bishop Patrick Zurek of the Amarillo, Texas diocese, said the video was "... against the dignity of human life and is a desecration of the altar," and "is not consistent with the beliefs of the Catholic Church.
 We believe that no one who is pro-life can exploit a human body for any reason, especially the body of a fetus."
 The bishop stated that Priests for Life, which was then based in Staten Island, N.Y., was not a Catholic, but a civil institution and therefore not under the diocese's supervision.
 He added that the diocese was opening an investigation of Pavone "about all these matters."
-In a followup statement, Pavone indicated that the table used in the video was an ordinary table in his office and not a consecrated altar.
+In a follow-up statement, Pavone indicated that the table used in the video was an ordinary table in his office and not a consecrated altar.

-Sexual Misconduct
+Sexual misconduct allegations

-In February 2023 Pavone was asked to step down as national director Priests for Life after allegations were released that he sexually harassed multiple women.
+In February 2023, Pavone was asked to step down as national director of Priests for Life after allegations were released that he sexually harassed multiple women.
 The allegations go back decades.
-Pavone has denied those allegations while also admitting he may have “unintentionally made someone feel uncomfortable.”
+Pavone has denied those allegations while also saying he may have "unintentionally made someone feel uncomfortable."